ESMValGroup/ESMValCore/doc/quickstart/configure.rst

             shared_key: without_wildcard
             unique_key_2: test

-Here, the following extra facets would be added to a dataset with project *CMIP6*, name *CanESM5*, MIP table *Amon*, and variable short name *tas*:
+Here, the following extra facets will be added to a dataset with project *CMIP6*, name *CanESM5*, MIP table *Amon*, and variable short name *tas*:

 .. code-block:: yaml